Pier Ferdinando Casini: Leader of Union of the Centre

 After the election, Casini relaunched his plan for a new centrist party, as an alternative to both the PdL and the newly created Democratic Party.
 Casini long criticised the PdL for not being "Catholic" enough, particularly criticising Berlusconi, who once spoke of "anarchy of values" in describing the catch-all nature of the PdL, and Gianfranco Fini, who was known for his social-liberal stance on stem-cell research, abortion and right-to-die issues, and explicitly wooed the "Christian democrats of the PD" to join him.

 In the 2009 European Parliament election in Italy, the UdC won 6.5% of the votes, while in the 2010 regional elections, UdC chose to form alliances both with the centre-right and the centre-left (or stood alone) in different regions, depending on local conditions, losing ground everywhere but in those southern regions where it was in alliance with the centre-right.
-In December 2010, Casini was among the was a founding father of New Pole for Italy (NPI), along with Fini's newly born Future and Freedom (FLI) and the Francesco Rutelli's Alliance for Italy.
+In December 2010, Casini was one of the founding fathers of New Pole for Italy (NPI), along with Fini's newly born Future and Freedom (FLI) and the Francesco Rutelli's Alliance for Italy.
 The NPI's aim was to form a third distinct bloc from the centre-right and the centre-left.

-In November 2011, Berlusconi resigned as Prime Minister and Mario Monti formed a new technocratic government.
+In November 2011, Berlusconi resigned as prime minister and Mario Monti formed a new technocratic government.
 Casini was a strong supporter of Monti's policies and, in the 2013 Italian general election, his party joined With Monti for Italy coalition, alongside FLI and Monti's Civic Choice (SC).
 The election resulted however in a huge defeat for the UdC, which obtained a mere 1.8% of the vote, eight deputies and two senators.
 Casini was elected in the Senate for the first time, within the multi-member constituency of Campania.